tops4u/Ram-Tester/README.md

 Special Features:
 - Fast!
 All tests are within 10sec
 - Complete!
 Retention is tested as well as Column / Row Crosstalk.
 - Simple!
 Build it yourself for roughly 20-30$ - or get it from me.
+Sales thread on [AmiBay](https://www.amibay.com/threads/memory-tester.2450230/)
 - Safe!
 Built in Fuse will protect your Memory Tester & Ground Short Check will detect internal RAM shorts.

 --> The Documentation moved to the [WIKI](https://github.com/tops4u/Ram-Tester/wiki) Section of this project.